-This comprehensive directory is updated monthly to reflect disease-resistant cultivars and cold-hardy varieties.
-Whether you are planting a backyard orchard or a single container fruit plant, our verified data provides the foundation for successful fruit production.
+This directory is maintained as published profiles change.
+Whether you are planting a backyard orchard or a single container fruit plant, use it as a practical starting point for fruit selection.

 Before selecting fruit plants, familiarize yourself with the fundamental principles of fruit cultivation and pollination requirements.